aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-content/manage-ole/_index.md

    In our example, we used the previously created PPTX, which has only one shape on the first slide.
 We then *cast* that object as an [OleObjectFrame](https://apireference.aspose.com/slides/java/com.aspose.slides/OleObjectFrame).
 This was the desired OLE Object Frame to be accessed.
 1. Once the OLE Object Frame is accessed, you can perform any operation on it.

-In the example below, an OLE Object Frame (an Excel chart object embedded in a slide) is accessed—and then its file data gets written to an Excel file.
+In the example below, an OLE Object Frame (an Excel chart object embedded in a slide) is accessed and then its file data gets written to an Excel file.

 ``` java
 // Load the PPTX to Presentation object